Choosing a Hand Dryer

 Hand Dryer Maintenance and Troubleshooting

-Where is the serial number of my dryer located?
+Where is the serial number of my hand dryer located?

 You can find the serial number of your Excel hand dryer both on the outside cover (lower left side) and on the inside housing.